NuteBurn/nuteburn.github.io/notes.md

 * Re-amend around 20-30 days after germination
   * Slowly water after top dressing
 * Top dress every 3 weeks after first
+* Molasses: Can be feed anytime during the grow, as its for the microbe life in the soil, not the plant.
+  * I watered in Molasses on day 7.
+1 tsp to a 1/2 Gallon of water.

 ## Low Stress Training (LST)